Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 Describe the main electrical connections.

 `The Spartan-7 Boolean board is connected to the laptop via a USB cable.
 The on-board USB-to-UART bridge exposes the FPGA’s UART as a virtual COM port.
-The MicroBlaze processor, running C code, reads the on-board switches through AXI GPIO, computes the selected logic function in software, and sends the input/output data along with gate information over UART.
+The MicroBlaze processor, running C code, reads the on-board switches through AXI GPIO, computes the selected logic function in , and sends the input/output data along with gate information over UART.
 No external wiring is required — all inputs come from the onboard switches, outputs are processed internally, and data is transmitted to the laptop through the USB-UART bridge for real-time waveform plotting.`

 ## 7.3 Circuit Diagram / Architecture Diagram